 Edward said nothing.
 Instead he walked right up to Dolan and head-butted him.
 The fight began.

 Dolan got up quickly, wrapped himself around Edward and pulled him to the ground, trying to lock him in a hold.
 “And I ain’t done with you yet either,” Dolan replied, determined to receive Edwards forgiveness.
-Dolan’s grip on Edward was too strong for Edward to break out of.
-Instead of forcing to break out of the hold, Edward stood up while Dolan maintained his choke hold.
-Edward fell on his back on top of Dolan, breaking his hold on Edward.
+Dolan’s grip on Edward was too strong for Edward to break out of so he stood up while Dolan maintained his choke hold.
+Then he fell on his back, breaking Dolans hold on him.
 Edward rolled off of Dolan and stood him up in front of him before unleashing a flurry of punches to Dolan’s upper body.
 However, anger was not why Edward was fighting.
 He had already forgiven Dolan, and now he sought to test his resolve as an ally.
 Edward had died 200 years before the extermination of his kin.
 He felt sorrow for it, but it was in the past now.
 A past he did not know and could never undo.
 He kept that fact hidden as he continued to act as though he felt hatred towards Dolan.
-Dolan fell to the ground, then Edward turned away from Dolan.
+Dolan fell to the ground, then Edward turned away from him.

 Dolan got up.
 “Now, I know you aren’t turning your back on me.”
 He spat a tooth out of his mouth.
 “I’m not giving up until you forgive me, ya hear!”
 Dolan got up slowly, he could barely move now.
 “Face me!”
 He shouted.
 “Forgive m…”